Grant Baldwin Click Here To Get 5 Free E-Books From Grant!

 What’s Your Sentence?

-When I read this recently, I really liked the idea.
+When I read this, I really liked the idea.
 One sentence to summarize your life.
 One sentence to provide focus and purpose in your everyday world.

 So…what’s your sentence?